Do you want to start an apple farming business? Here in this article, we have listed down a detailed plan guide and the steps needed to farm apples.

 Frequent hand pulling and shallow cultivation, no deeper than an inch, controls weeds and minimally disturbs roots.
 Deeper cultivation disrupts shallow roots and is not recommended for young, establishing trees.

 Producing the best fruit requires the control of diseases and insects.
 However, some of the potential harmful pests and diseases are fire blight and powdery mildew, spider mites, scale, aphids, and codling moth.
 You must adopt proper plant protection systems for your apple orchards.

 Also Read: 15 Lucrative Plantation Crop Farming Business Ideas

 Harvesting & Storage In Apple Farming

 You must harvest the fruit before it is fully ripe, but after it has had time to mature.
 This varies according to cultivar and different fruit varieties will often ripen at different times over a three-month period.
-As the fruit mature, the starch changes to sugar and the aroma and flavor develops.
+As the fruit matures, the starch changes to sugar, and the aroma and flavor develop.
 Sugars are the major soluble solid in fruit juice and therefore soluble solids are often used as an estimate of sugar content.

 Storage conditions are vital to long-term quality and shelf life.
 Fruit needs to be harvested with minimal bruising, cooled quickly and kept in controlled atmosphere conditions, so as to avoid any further physiological changes to the fruit.
 Furthermore, apples need high relative humidities (90-95%) to minimize moisture loss from fruit.
 Proper post-harvest management is essential to secure optimum profit from apple farming.